ninadingole/ninadingole/README.md

 <br />
 <br />

-I'm [Neenad Ingole](https://iamninad.com), a passionate self-taught full stack developer and a freelancer from India.
+I'm a passionate self-taught full stack developer and a freelancer from India.
 I love coding and exploring new programming languages and frameworks.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 Many of the things that I have learned is through open source contribution and I love collaborating and knowledge sharing for the things I learn.